apache/apisix/doc/plugins/hmac-auth.md

 * Extract the `query` item in the URL, that is, the string "key1 = valve1 & key2 = valve2" after the "?" in the URL.
 * Split the `query` into several items according to the & separator, each item is in the form of key=value or only key.
-* Encoding each item after disassembly is divided into the following three situations.
+* Encoding each item after disassembly is divided into the following two situations.

     * When the item has only key, the conversion formula is UriEncode(key) + "=".
     * When the item is in the form of key=value, the conversion formula is in the form of UriEncode(key) + "=" + UriEncode(value).
 Here value can be an empty string.